zackads/zackads.github.io/_projects/2020-05-05-jobscrapy.md

 This project introduced several unpredictable moving parts where things might go wrong:

-- Requesting each web page from Indeed.co.uk;
+- Requesting each web page from Indeed.co.uk.
-- The geocoding functionality described above;
+- The geocoding functionality described above.
 - Saving to file.

 This caused me to cut my teeth on error handling.

 Chapter 7 of [Uncle Bob's Clean Code](https://www.amazon.co.uk/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) is really good for this, if it does require a bit of on-the-fly Java comprehension.
 The basic principles are:

-1. It's generally better to try to execute a code block and handle what happens if things go wrong than write lots of conditional, input-checking code to avoid things going wrong in the first place; _(in code, as in life...)_
+1. It's generally better to try to execute a code block and handle what happens if things go wrong than write lots of conditional, input-checking code to avoid things going wrong in the first place. (in code, as in life...)
-2. Separate the concern of error handling into one place away from the main logic;
+2. Separate the concern of error handling into one place away from the main logic.
 3. Use informative messages when things do go wrong.

 (Important distinction here between an 'error', which cannot be handled and are fatal to a program at runtime (e.g. `syntax error`), and an 'exception', which can and should be handled to improve the robustness of the program.)